BirkanGokbag/ReactJSTutorial/reactTutorialSite/source/_props_state.erb.md

-# Props and State
+## Props and State

 React.js allows reusable code to be created which can then be applied anywhere.
-This partial code that can be included anywhere in a project.
+This partial code is code that be included anywhere in a project.
 There are two data structures that allow React.js to do this in addition to components:

 * Prop